ScottLogic/practitioners-guides/_pages/retrospective-playbook.md

 3. "Walk the board" and read out what's on the sticky notes, going through one component at a time.
 This is a good time to start grouping the sticky notes by theme, this can be especially helpful if you're working in larger teams where you may not have time to go over every point.
 4. Ask the team to take 5 minutes to vote on three sticky notes they feel are most important to discuss.
 5. Spend the rest of the retro going over the tickets with the most votes and use it as a time to discuss what actions can be taken from them.
 Are there clear risks that you can avoid?
 Are there any anchors you can remove to help to project progress?
 You can always ask the person who wrote the note to elaborate and invoke a discussion.
-6. Make sure somebody makes note from these actionables so you have them as a reminder for future sprints.
+6. Make sure somebody makes note from these action so you have them as a reminder for future sprints.

 ![Illustration of the board showing sailboat board filled]({{ site.baseurl }}/media/retrospective-playbook/SailboatFilledExample.png)